 One Legged Bridge

-I am a big fan of doing movements independently on the right and left sides to uncover any weaknesses that may have been hidden when doing the exercise bilaterally.
-Start your bridge with one leg raised, then press up.
+As you know, I am a big fan of doing movements independently on the right and left sides to uncover any weaknesses that may have been hidden when doing the exercise bilaterally.
+In this exercise, start your bridge with one leg raised, then press up.

 Bridge with Strap

-Place a strap just above your knees and pull out on the strap as your lift your hips up.
+Here, place a strap just above your knees.
+Then, pull out on the strap as your lift your hips up.
 You can also do this on your heels with the toes lifting straight up.